 - Roman ruins of Sufetula, Sbeitla

 This morning we drive north to the site of Sbeitla, Roman Sufetula, which contains the best preserved forum temples in Tunisia.
 This region was inhabited by nomadic tribes until the Legio III Augusta established a camp at Ammaedara.
-After the Berber leader Tacfarinas surrendered to the Romans the province was pacified and populated under the Emperor Vespasian and his sons (67 – 69 AD).
+After the Berber leader Tacfarinas surrendered to the Romans, the province was pacified and populated under the Emperor Vespasian and his sons (67 – 69 AD).
 The city, like many in North Africa, grew rich in the 2nd century AD, prospering through the cultivation and export of olives; olive presses have been found in its remains.
 Such wealth allowed for the construction of a splendid forum and other important buildings.
 The city began to decline during the Late Empire, during which it was occupied by the Vandals, a fact attested by the existence of temples dedicated to barbarian gods.
 The arrival of the Byzantines inaugurated a new period of splendour.
 The Prefect Gregory moved his capital there from Carthage in the 7th century, and declared independence from Byzantium.
 However, only a year later, Sbeitla was sacked by the first Arab invaders, and Gregory was killed.
-The Arabs abandoned the city and the region returned to their nomadic lifestyle.
+The Arabs abandoned the city and the region and returned to their nomadic lifestyle.
 We shall visit the Triumphal Arch of the Tetrarchy at the entrance to the city, Sbeitla’s public baths and the Gate of Antoninus (138 – 161) that leads to one of the best-preserved Roman fora in the world.
 Here we shall see the famous three temples.
 Instead of constructing only one temple dedicated to the three most important Roman gods (Jupiter, Juno, and Minerva) Sbeitla’s inhabitants built a separate shrine for each.
 Other important buildings to be visited are the theatre and public fountains.
-Built into the Roman ruins are a number of Byzantine churches (the church of Bellator; the church of Vitalis, the chapel of Jucundus, the church of Servus and the church of St Gervase, Protase, and Tryphon).
-After visiting the impressive ruins we continue north to Kairouan located in the heart of the central sun-baked Tunisian plain.
+Built into the Roman ruins are a number of Byzantine churches (the Church of Bellator; the Church of Vitalis, the Chapel of Jucundus, the Church of Servus and the Church of St Gervase, Protase, and Tryphon).
+After visiting the impressive ruins we continue north to Kairouan located in the heart of the central Tunisian plain.
 (Overnight Kariouan) BLD

 Day 13: Sunday 1 November, Kairouan – El Djem – Mahdia – Kairouan